apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 10 clients read data concurrently.
 The number of storage group is 10.
 There are 10 devices and each device has 10 measurements (i.e.,, 100 time series total).
 The data type is *double*, encoding type is *GORILLA*

+* Compression:

+We use several famous dataset as test.
+We compare TsFile(the file format of IoTDB) with Parquet, ORC and Csv by their file size after the same dataset is written.

 The IoTDB version is v0.11.1.

 **Write performance**: